 fbpx

-What is the IRS Notice CP71D About?
+IRS Notice CP71D

 A CP71D notice is a letter the IRS sends to a taxpayer to let them know there is a tax balance that needs to be paid.
 It is crucial to take action and set up payment plans or have the amount reduced because the IRS will file a lawsuit against you if you don’t pay.
 Your wages or bank account will be levied by the IRS in order to recoup the unpaid balance.